-Generally, tipping is not considered customary in a cafeteria-style operation or if at least 95% of total sales (other than carryout) had a service charge of 10% or more.
+Generally, tipping isn't considered customary in a cafeteria-style operation or if at least 95% of total sales (other than carryout) had a service charge of 10% or more.
 See Regulations section 31.6053-3(j)(7) and (18) for more information.
-If tipping is not considered customary, the food or beverage operation is not a large food or beverage establishment.
+If tipping isn't considered customary, the food or beverage operation is not a large food or beverage establishment.

-You can complete the optional worksheet to determine if you had more than 10 employees on a typical business day during 2013 and, therefore, must file Form 8027 for 2014.
+You can complete the optional worksheet to determine if you had more than 10 employees on a typical business day during 2014 and, therefore, must file Form 8027 for 2015.
 It is the average number of employee hours worked on a typical business day that determines whether or not you employed more than 10 employees.
-Completing this worksheet is only for the employer's information (do not send it to the IRS).
+Completing this worksheet is only for the employer's information (don't send it to the IRS).